The Search for Madonna: Inside the Auditions for the Material Girl’s Biopic

 - Share this article on Tumblr

-At the moment, the biggest role available for many young actresses is as one of pop music’s biggest icons: Madonna.
-Everyone from Emmy winners and Oscar nominees to signers-turned-actresses has been seen for the role, with some advancing on to what can be best described as a Madonna Bootcamp.
+At the moment, the biggest role available for some young actresses is one of pop music’s biggest icons: Madonna.
+Everyone from Emmy winners and Oscar nominees to signers turned actresses has been seen for the role, with some advancing on to what can be best described as a Madonna Bootcamp.

 Casting director Carmen Cuba is running the search, with the list having been whittled down over the course of several months.
 Julia Garner and Florence Pugh are among those that are still in the running, along with Euphoria star Alexa Demie, indie regular Odessa Young (Mothering Sunday), and newcomer Emma Laird (Mayor of Kingstown).
-Musical artists have also been a part of the search, including Bebe Rexha and Sky Ferreira, the latter of whom has had a small role in Edgar Wright’s Baby Driver and the Twilight Zone series, among other onscreen parts.
+Musical artists have also been a part of the search, including Bebe Rexha and Sky Ferreira, the latter of whom has had small roles in Edgar Wright’s Baby Driver and the Twilight Zone series, among other onscreen parts.

 Related Stories